Add to clipboard | Print

 Received accreditation through the Canadian Accreditation Council (organization that sets standards of excellence for human service organizations) in Nov 2013

-Programme: Reverend Tommy Beardy Memorial Treatment Centre - Residential Drug and Alcohol Treatment Program
+Program: Reverend Tommy Beardy Memorial Treatment Centre - Residential Drug and Alcohol Treatment Program

-Organisation: Muskrat Dam First Nation
+Organization: Muskrat Dam First Nation

 Band Office